 In what follows, we investigate linear and quadratic fits for τ_q as a function of q and then use Eq.
-(6) to obtain the approximate values D and Δ .
-If the linear fit of τ_q is very good, it means $\Delta \simeq 0$, so the system is closer to a mono-fractal.
+(6) to obtain the approximate values to D and Δ .
+If the linear fit of τ_q is very good, then $\Delta \simeq 0$, so the system is closer to a monofractal.